Mizo people: Archaeology

 Mangkhaia Lung is a monument to the chief Mangkhaia.
-Mangkhaia was a famous Râlte chief who was captured by the Chuango tribes before being ransomed.
+Mangkhaia was a hsitorically revered Râlte chief who was captured by the Chuango tribes before being ransomed.
 However, on his return to his chiefdom he was killed by Vanpuia who did not receive any part of the ransom.
 Mangkhaia's father constructed the monument with figurines of human heads and figures which is now located in Champhai.